gwdevhub/GWToolboxpp/docs/index.md

 > IMPORTANT: Toolbox is currently broken and will crash your game, we are working on an update, stay tuned.

-> Note: we released a new launcher, you can download it[here](https://github.com/HasKha/GWToolboxpp/releases/download/2.12_Release/GWToolbox.exe).
+> Note: we released a new launcher, you can download it [here](https://github.com/HasKha/GWToolboxpp/releases/download/2.12_Release/GWToolbox.exe).
 The new launcher will update the dll automatically.

 # What is GWToolbox++?
 GWToolbox++ (or just *toolbox*), is a collection of several tools and enhancements for the original Guild Wars.
 It adds features that should exist in a modern game and tools to visualize information and improve the player experience.